Gaspard II de Coligny: Feud

 As the siege of Orléans reached its climax in early 1563, with reports that Guise's victory was imminent, the Protestant assassin Poltrot de Méré infiltrated the dukes camp, and fatally wounded him.
 As Guise died, so too did the momentum of the siege.
 Poltrot would be caught, and under torture implicated Coligny, his story evolving and shifting between tortures, occasionally denying Coligny's involvement.
-Coligny, up in Normandy, learnt of the Dukes death on 28 February, but did not find out about Poltrots accusations for some further days.
+Coligny, up in Normandy, learnt of the Duke's death on 28 February, but did not find out about Poltrot's accusations for some further days.
 On 12 March he demanded a chance to cross examine Poltrot, to disprove these accusations.
 However Poltrot was hurriedly executed on 18 March, so that he would not be covered by the amnesty featured in the Edict of Amboise.

-Poltrots testimony would inflame the Guise who angrily called for vengeance.
+Poltrot's testimony would inflame the Guise who angrily called for vengeance.
 Condé and Montmorency defended Coligny at council on 15 May.
 With the support of the Montmorency, the old power struggle between Guise and Montmorency was sparked once more.
 The Guise family planned an offensive against Coligny, launching a private suit on 26 April 1563.
 To ensure an appropriately partisan judge was chosen to manage the suit, the family brought a large retinue to pressure the Paris Parlement into selecting appropriately.
 This victory against Coligny would be short lived, as the king evoked the case to the royal council, denying the Parlement jurisdiction.
 Shortly thereafter the council suspended judgement until the king came of age, and ordered both parties to suspend their hostilities.
 In November, Coligny responded in kind, entering Paris in force with a large host of his supporters.
 Fearing the two sides might come to blows Catherine summoned both to the Louvre on 6 December to try and calm things down.
 Throughout December however there would be isolated acts of violence perpetrated by both sides.
 At last on 5 January 1564 the king took more definitive action, suspending judgement on the case for a further 3 years in a crushing blow to the Guise.